EndPointCorp/end-point-blog/2020/02/11/a-tool-to-compare-postgresql-database-schema-versions.html.md

 ```

 ### Comparison Results
-The following output shows the list of all sections[removed details to save the page :)] with missing, changed and newly added objects to the section.
+The following output shows the list of all sections with missing, changed, and newly added objects to each section.

 ```bash
 $ cat liquibase_output.txt